PericlesTheo/periclestheo.github.io/_posts/2019-04-25-is-cv-the-best-way-to-hire-a-software-developer.md

 Just a few simple questions to get the creative juices flowing.
 People will come up with their own, unique way of expressing themselves.

 ### Conclusion
 Even though I truly believe this is a better way to hire both the the company and the candidate, I don't see changing it in the near future.
+One might say, "Well, that's what I do with a CV.
+I then call the candidate and find out more information".
+If you find that easy, great.
+I just don't think there are any actionable information on a CV.
+On the other hand, having the candidate explaining what drives them, what they have *actually* worked on and are proud of provide you with a wealth of information to drill down more and learn about them.

 I will probably run the above as an experiment at [CreditDigital](https://www.creditdigital.co.uk) and see the results.